MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 ---
-title: Code and infrastructure optimization recommendations
+title: Recommendations for optimizing code and infrastructure
 description: Learn how to optimize your code and infrastructure by using components only for their core purpose and only when necessary.
 author: stephen-sumner
 ms.author: ssumner